OtavioPellicano/splines/README.rst

 Dependencies
 ============

 All dependencies were included in `environment.yml <https://github.com/OtavioPellicano/splines/blob/master/environment.yml>`_.
-You just need to build using a compiler which support C++ 17 or higher (suggestion g++-10).
+You just need to build using a compiler which support C++ 20 or higher.